Dengyu-Wu/snncutoff/README.md

 <img src="./doc/pic/SNNCutoff.png" width="365">
 </p>

 Welcome to the SNNCutoff repository!
-This project is dedicated to advancing the capabilities of Spiking Neural Networks (SNNs) through innovative cutoff mechanisms and regularisation techniques.
-SNNCutoff aims to optimise SNNs for efficient and accurate performance, particularly focusing on both optimising training and inference stage for reliable classification.
+Our initiative is centered on advancing the training and evaluation of Spiking Neural Networks (SNNs) with an eye towards innovative cutoff mechanisms.
+SNNCutoff aims to refine the efficiency of SNNs, ensuring robust computing that does not compromise on performance accuracy.
+It is particularly dedicated to optimizing both the training and inference phases to secure reliable classification outcomes.

 ## A New Metric
 - **Optimal Cutoff Timestep (OCT)**: A optimal timestep that determines the minimal input processing duration for maintaining predictive reliability in SNNs.
 OCT is grounded in theoretical analysis and serves as a robust benchmark for assessing SNN models under different optimization algorithms.